osrf/cloudsim-legacy/README.vagrant.md

     $ vagrant up

-this command will fetch an appropiate base image (Ubuntu 12.04 x86-64) the first time, in case it's not already registered within Vagrant.
+this command will fetch an appropiate base image (Ubuntu 12.04 x86-64) the first time is run, unless it's not already registered within Vagrant.

 After this, you should be able to access the OpenStack dashboard by pointing your browser to http://172.16.0.201 and using the credentials for either the admin user